jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I try AT&T. They have a huge phone network.
 Just needs some modifications.

 I present the system.
-Switching, routing, packet assembly, redundancy protocols, error correction.
+Switching, routing, block messages, redundancy protocols, error correction.
 Eyes roll.
 Old engineer says "Son, this is how a telephone works."
 Then ninety-four separate speakers to describe the entire architecture.
-An executive says "Now do you see why packet switching won't work?".
+An executive says "Now do you see why block messages won't work?".

 I look at him.